Applied structural geology

 Why 4DGeo?

 Armelle Kloppenburg has over 25 years of experience in delivering structural geological interpretations and constraints across sectors, worldwide.
 She combines classic structural principles with innovative kinematic techniques, using software with algorithms that mimic rock deformation through time.
 She enjoys working with students, academics, and professionals, alike.
 She has worked in extensional, contractional, and strike-slip settings, throughout sedimentary, metamorphic, igneous and salt-rich terrains, across the globe.
-Based in The Hague, The Netherlands, but with a global reach and a wide-spread curiosity.
+Based in The Hague, The Netherlands, with a global reach and a wide-spread curiosity.

 Get in touch with Armelle